Shreyas-13-ops/mozilla-splash-page/README.md

 # Welcome to my first web project!
 - I created this web page to implement my knowledge on HTML, thanks to "MDN Web Docs - Learn Web Development".
-- This source code is published on github via commit and publish features from my local repo to remote repo(github).
+- This source code is published on github via github desktop GUI using commit and publish features from my local repo to remote repo(github).

 ## More Details:
 1. First section (below header text - Mozilla) of the page you will find a video and a short introduction about 'Mozilla community'.